1monalisa1/01-FinTech-Case-Study/README.md

 * *Main Competitors*
 	* PayPal Credit:  Klarna’s focus on ‘buy now, pay later' is in direct competition with PayPal ’s financing business, PayPal Credit (Forbes).
 		* Klarna’s checkout process is more user friendly and involves less steps than PayPal Credit.
+	* Afterpay (Australia): 8.4 million users and has a a similar business model
+	* Affirm (US): 4.5 million users and has a similar business model, but also has emergency retailers such as car repair shops on their platform.
+	* Laybuy:
+	* Clearpay:
 	* Store Credit Cards / Major Credit Cards:
-		* Millennials are using credit cards less than older generations, and have shown a preference for financing that does not impact their credit report with specified payment terms at the time of purchase rather than the ambiguity of open-ended lines of credit.
+		* Gen-Z and Millenial consumers are using credit cards less than older generations, and have shown a preference for financing that does not impact their credit report with specified payment terms at the time of purchase rather than the ambiguity of open-ended lines of credit.

 * *Competitors With Whom Klarna Chooses Not to Proactively Compete*
 	* Who:  Google, ApplePay, large banks with large scopes, Chinese and Japanese payment processing companies